 MUAP 600-level Ensembles.
-0-1 credits.

 In consultation with the adviser, students may elect the following ensembles, most of which require an audition.
 May be repeated.
 Any of the MUAP 600-level ensembles may be taken for 0 credits if needed and with the adviser's recommendation.